albin-johansson/abby/README.md

 # abby

-An adaptation of the AABB.cc library
+A header-only implementation of an AABB tree.